NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/google-cloud/index.md

 #### Update data filters

-This fix applies to report page: **3 Reliability Cloudflare**, for the following scorecard components in the report:
+This fix applies to report page: **3 Reliability Khulnasoft**, for the following scorecard components in the report:

 - **5xx Errors**
 - **4xx Errors**